RajKumarVeggalam/DriverFatiqueDetectionSystem/README.md

 Just wrapped up an exciting endeavor: a Driver Fatigue Detection System crafted with Python, OpenCV, and Dlib!
 This intelligent system scrutinizes a driver's facial features to identify indicators of drowsiness and fatigue, aiming to enhance road safety measures.

 👨‍💻 Project Highlights
 Leveraging Dlib's 68-point facial landmark detector, this system diligently observes crucial eye landmarks.
 By analyzing these points, it can ascertain if the driver is exhibiting signs of drowsiness.
-Upon detecting fatigue, the system issues warnings on three separate occasions before subsequently activating the hazard lights and initiating vehicle deceleration.
+Upon detecting fatigue, the system issues warnings on two separate occasions before subsequently activating the hazard lights and initiating vehicle deceleration.
 This proactive approach is designed to protect the well-being of both passengers and the driver, effectively mitigating the risk of accidents.

 ⚙️ Operational Flow